dabbu-knowledge-platform/cli/README.md

 - On Windows, simply double click on the file to run it.

-- On Linux/MacOS, run the following command in a terminal:
+- On Linux/MacOS, run the following command in a terminal (assuming you have downloaded the executable to your Downloads folder):
   - On MacOS:

     ```sh
     $ ~/Downloads/dabbu-cli-macos
     ```

   - On Linux:

     ```sh
     $ ~/Downloads/dabbu-cli-linux
     ```